AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 ## The Hyakushima Bandits

 Many groups of bandits roam the roads and settlements of Sumiriku, who make their living by preying on defenseless civilians and taking whatever food and valuables they can find.
 One such group is found in middle Sesujishima, lead by the fearsome Kanehisa and his second in command, Akitake.
-Though they appear to be targeting the humble village of Hyakushima for the fruits of their harvest, Kanehisa has kept secret some ulterior motives...
+Though they appear to be targeting the humble village of Hyakushima to steal the result of their harvest, Kanehisa has kept secret some ulterior motives...

-{{monster,frame
+{{#creature,monster,frame

 ## Kanehisa